On the reliability of voting processes: the Mexican case: Introduction

+Elections are an important matter for humanity.
+Analysis of how we vote is an important subject in political, social and economical sciences.
+In recent year, physicists and mathematicians became interested in looking if some of the dynamics and universal behaviors found in statistical mechanics, complex systems and other fields can be used to understand the voting process and the way we form our opinion.
+Such an area has its own name: sociophysics.
+The book of Ph.
+Ball~\cite{Ball} offers a clear and readable introduction to the physicists' and mathematicians' incursion in social and economical subjects, meanwhile the report ~\cite{CastellanoReport} is a much more technical approach.

+In this context, several theoretical models have been successfully applied in order to explain some characteristics on how we take decisions and, in particular, how we vote.
+However, studies of actual electoral data with the current tools in physics are scarce~\cite{Borghesi, Borghesi2010, Borghesi2012a,Borghesi2012b,CostaFilho2006} \cite{Castellano2007,HernandezSaldanaE1,Herrmann}.
+The current work is part of an effort to fulfill such an absence and contribute to characterize the statistical properties of actual databases.
+Certainly, all these approaches are compl\-imen\-tary to the vast literature and studies done in political, social, economical and anthropological sciences.

+Here, we are interested in a particular kind of electoral forensics related with the reliability of vote processes.
 The faithfulness of the data is an important issue, since the record of social processes is subject to all kinds of uncontrollable factors.
-Furthermore, while data considered for analysis in physics are subject to a careful understanding of the sources of error, such analyses are almost absent in studies of voting process.
+Furthermore, while data considered for analysis in physics are subject to a careful understanding of the sources of error, such analysis are almost absent in studies of voting process even though election forensics is a current subject in political sciences.

-In this work, we present an approach to both these problems: we analyze the real time results obtained during the federal election in Mexico in the year of 2006, and we offer an analysis of the distribution of errors obtainable from this public database.
+In this work, we present an approach to two problems: we analyze the real time results obtained during the federal election in Mexico in the year of 2006, and we offer an analysis of the distribution of errors obtainable from this public database.
+Both problems contribute to clarify the dynamics in the Mexican electoral processes, where a misunderstanding of the data give place to suspicious of the existence of a large fraud (Mega-fraud).
+We present statistical arguments that limit such a suspicious, gives a better perspective of the peculiarities of the Mexican processes where the nonexistence of widespread fraud does not necessarily mean absence of irregularities.
+We offer, as well, evidence that usual statistical assumptions are not necessarily fulfilled by the electoral processes.
+The reported forensics in the peer reviewed literature does not consider the tests analyzed here.
+On the other hand, we do not consider the pre-election events and how they influenced the final result.